Franconia: Culture

 Franconia has almost 300 small breweries.

-The northwestern parts, the areas around the river Main called Franconian wine region also produce a lot of wine.
+The northwestern areas around the river Main, known as the Franconian wine region, also produce a lot of wine.
 Food typical for the region includes Bratwurst (especially the famous small Nuremberger Bratwurst), Schäuferla (roast pork shoulder), Sauerbraten, dumplings, potato salad (typically made with broth), fried carp, Grupfder (seasoned cheese spread), Presssack (a type of Head cheese: pressed or jellied pork trimmings, like tongue, cheeks, etc.).
 Lebkuchen are a traditional type of gingerbread, and Küchla is a sort of sweet fried pastry.

 Tourism

-The tourism industry stresses the romantic character of Franconia.
-Arguments for this include the picturesque countryside and the many historic buildings that present the long history and culture of the region.
-In addition, the relatively few industrial towns outside of the main industrial cities is highlighted.
-Franconian wine, the rich tradition of beer brewing and local culinary specialties, such as Lebküchnerei or gingerbread baking, are also seen as a draw that is worth marketing, and which make Franconia a popular tourist destination in Germany.
-The Romantic Road, the best known German theme route, links several of the tourist points in western Franconia.
-The Castle Road runs through the whole Franconian region with its numerous castles and other medieval structures.
+The tourism industry stresses the romantic character of Franconia, including the picturesque countryside and many historic buildings.
+Franconian wine, the rich tradition of beer brewing and local culinary specialties, such as Lebküchnerei or gingerbread baking, are also a draw.
+The Romantic Road links several tourist points in western Franconia.
+The Castle Road runs through the Franconian region with its numerous castles and other medieval structures.

-Cycling along the large rivers is very popular, for example along the Main Cycleway, which was the first German long distance cycleway to be awarded five stars by the Allgemeiner Deutscher Fahrrad-Club (ADFC).
+Cycling along the large rivers is very popular, for example along the Main Cycleway, the first German long distance cycleway to be awarded five stars by the Allgemeiner Deutscher Fahrrad-Club (ADFC).
 The Tauber Valley Cycleway, a 101 kilometre-long cycle trail in Tauber Franconia, was the second German long distance cycleway to receive five stars.

+Transport

+The region is served by Nuremberg Airport which provides flights to major German cities and many European destinations.
+The airport is the second-busiest airport in the state of Bavaria and 9th busiest airport in Germany.
+However, Munich Airport and Frankfurt Airport are also frequently used by Franconia residents which both airports provides more domestic and international destinations.